MirthSystems/Pulse/README.md

     - Prevents outdated or misleading information
     - Encourages active, current participation

-4. **Initial Tag Limitations:**
+4. **Open Tagging System:**
-    - No hierarchical tag structure in MVP
+    - No predefined tag hierarchies or exclusive categories
-    - Limited tag moderation capabilities
+    - Tags evolve organically through usage
-    - Basic tag analytics only
+    - No limit on number of tags per venue, special, or post
-    - Free tier venues limited to 10 managed tags
+    - Basic moderation for inappropriate content
-    - Tag recommendations based on simple algorithms
+    - Tag consolidation for common misspellings or variations

 5. **PWA-First Approach:**
     - Focus on web-based Progressive Web App for MVP